Locally elliptic actions, torsion groups, and nonpositively curved spaces: Conjectures, motivations, and state of the art

 The property of trivial actions on nonpositively curved spaces is related to the (FA) property and Kazdan's property (T) -- both, trees and Hilbert spaces are CAT(0).
 In particular, by Serre's result \cite{Serre_Trees} groups acting only trivially on NPC spaces are finitely generated.
 Finitely generated torsion groups have property (FA) by \cite{Serre_Trees}.
 However, such groups, even of bounded exponent (that is, Burnside groups) can act without fixed points on infinite dimensional \catz cube complexes (hence, on Hilbert spaces) by \cite{OsajdaDuke}.
 Groups with Kazhdan's property (T) have Property (FA) by \cite{Watatani1982}.
 However, there are uniform lattices in isometry groups of affine buildings with Kazhdan's property (T). \mk

-Groups (not necessarily finitely generated) acting locally elliptically by isometries on the Euclidean spaces $\mathbb{E}^2,\mathbb{E}^3$ or hyperbolic spaces $\mathbb{H}^2,\mathbb{H}^3$ have fixed points \cite{Waterman1988,breuillard_fujiwara}.
-Answering in the negative a question of Kaplansky concerning higher dimensions, Bass \cite{Bass1980} and, independently, Waterman \cite{Waterman1988} constructed examples of two-generated groups of elliptic isometries of $\mathbb{E}^4$ and $\mathbb{H}^4$ acting without a fixed point.
+Groups (not necessarily finitely generated) acting locally elliptically by isometries on the Euclidean spaces $\mathbb{E}^2,\mathbb{E}^3$ or hyperbolic spaces $\mathbb{H}^2,\mathbb{H}^3$ fix points, cf.\ \cite{Waterman1988,breuillard_fujiwara}.
+Waterman \cite{Waterman1988} showed the same for $\mathbb{H}^4$.
+He also proved that, for every $n$, a torsion group acting by isometries on $\mathbb{H}^{n}$ fixes a point, thus establishing a part of the Conjecture for complexes isometric to $\mathbb{H}^{n}$.

+However, answering in the negative Auerbach's problem on boundedness of cyclically bounded matrix groups Merzlyakov \cite{Merz1966} constructed a two-generated group of locally elliptic isometries of $\mathbb{E}^4$ acting without a fixed point.
+Similar examples of isometries of $\mathbb{E}^4$ have been independently discovered by Bass \cite{Bass1980} answering a question of Kaplansky, and by Waterman \cite{Waterman1988}, who also constructed an example of a two-generated group acting locally elliptically on $\mathbb{H}^5$ without a fixed point.
 Breuillard-Fujiwara \cite{breuillard_fujiwara} extended such examples to all Euclidean spaces $\mathbb{E}^{2n}$, for $n=2,3,4,\ldots$.

 \mk

 We believe that the results from the current paper make a significant progress towards the Conjecture.
 However, even in the \catz setting the Conjecture is widely open.
 We believe that the case of (Gromov) hyperbolic graphs, as in Corollary~\ref{cor:fixcor}(\ref{cor:fixcor2}) has been known to the experts, and anyway could be established by more standard (that is, not via Helly techniques) methods.
 However we did not find such a statement in the literature (and we received signals from some colleagues that it was not known to them before).
 Button \cite{Button} proved the Conjecture in the case of quasitrees, not necessarily being complexes and without further (besides being a quasitree) assumptions on finite dimensionality.
 Observe that any group can act without fixed points on a hyperbolic combinatorial horoball (see e.g.\ \cite{GroMan}) over its Cayley graph.
 Such horoball is locally finite, but not uniformly locally finite.
 This construction shows also that the assumption on finite dimensionality in our Theorem~\ref{thm:helly_elliptic} cannot be dropped. \mk